LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Works with Direct Connect as well as VPN connections
   * Supports IP multicast (not supported by any other AWS service)
   * Site-to-site VPN ECMP: creates multiple connections to increase the bandwidth of the connection to AWS

+#### Shared services VPC
+  * A specialized, central spoke of an AWS Transit Gateway
+  * Hosts common resources that are consumed by other VPCs (eg: directory services or VPC endpoints)
+  * VPC endpoint(s) allows you to
+    * Privately connect your VPC to supported AWS services without requiring an Internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+Endpoints are virtual devices that are horizontally scaled, redundant, and highly available VPC components.
+    * Reduce data transfer charges resulting from network communication between private VPC resources and AWS Services avoiding outbound data transfer charges by not leaving the AWS network

 ### AWS VPN CloudHub:
   * If you have multiple sites, each site with its own VPN connection, can use AWS VPN CloudHub to connect sites over public internet, though all traffic between the customer gateway and the AWS VPN CloudHub is encrypted